-While most people think Darwin is known for its stunning sunsets, tropical lifestyle, worldly fusion of markets, barramundi fishing, larrikin locals and crocodiles — and it is — more recently Darwin has become the irrefutable laksa capital of Australasia, where people eat this fragrant sweet, sour, salty and spicy noodle soup for breakfast, lunch and dinner.
+While most people think Darwin is known for its stunning sunsets, tropical lifestyle, worldly fusion of markets, barramundi fishing, larrikin locals and crocodiles — and it is — more recently Darwin has become the irrefutable laksa capital of Australasia.

 Almost all Darwin markets, from Mindil Beach to Rapid Creek and Fred’s Pass have a laksa stall to ensure no one suffers withdrawal symptoms.
 Ghet Some, Darwin Laksa and Tara’s Soup at Mindil Beach Sunset Market all offer the perfect companion while watching that massive red ball drop into the Timor Sea.
 And when there’s no market stall available, there’s always a café or restaurant nearby to satisfy that inner craving.

-To sample the People’s Choice International Laksa Festival winner head to family-owned Asian Pot tucked away on the ground floor of Darwin Central Hotel, Knuckey Street, where Aunty Pearl and Uncle Sid also create sizzling Singaporean street hawker food.
+To sample an International Laksa Festival winner, head to family-owned Asian Pot tucked away on the ground floor of Darwin Central Hotel, Knuckey Street, where Aunty Pearl and Uncle Sid also create sizzling Singaporean street hawker food.

 For a lively venue in the city, check out the Deck Bar – their creamy laksa pairs well with an ice-cold beer.
 Right next door enjoy the cozy atmosphere of Rendezvous Café now in its new home in NT House Mitchell Street.
 The family-friendly restaurant has been serving freshly made laksa noodle soup daily for lunch and dinner for over 30 years.
 Opt for a takeaway if time is tight or you need to have your laksa fix at home.